Kaleta-25/Kaleta-25/README.md

 <h1 align="center">Hi 👋, I'm Kevin Kaleta</h1>
-<h3 align="center"> MS Information Systems and Technology student with over 2 years of hands-on experience in technology and successfully contributing to the development and implementation of cutting-edge solutions.</h3>
+<h3 align="center">A passionate data and software professional with over 2 years of hands-on experience successfully contributing to the development and implementation of technology solutions.</h3>

 - 🌱 I’m currently learning **Data Programming for Business Intelligence & Managerial Applications of Object-Oriented Technologies**